actualbudget/actual/docs/migration/index.md

 :::note
 Are you coming from the original, managed Actual subscription service?
 That used an older version of the desktop app which doesn't have the export button, but you can log in to the Web version at app.actualbudget.com to export your data in a format suitable for importing in your new instance.
 See [Backups](../backup-restore/backup.md) and [Restoring](../backup-restore/restore.md).

 Instead of creating an export from the Web app, you can also create a zip archive of your budget folder, which is equivalent.
-The folder is located at `~/Documents/Actual/My-Budget-abc123` by default on MacOS and Linux.
+The folder is located at `~/Documents/Actual/My-Budget-abc123` by default on macOS and Linux.
 The resulting zip file can be imported into Actual via the Web app.
 :::note

 ## Migration from other apps